confluentinc/examples/security/secret-protection/docs/secret-protection.rst

       cat decrypted.txt

-#.
-Verify you see the following output:
+   You should see the following output:

    .. code-block:: bash